Redocly/redoc/docs/deployment/cli.md

 ## Step 2 - Build the HTML file

-The Redocly CLI `build-docs` command builds Redoc into a zero-dependency HTML file.
+The Redocly CLI `build-docs` command builds Redoc into an HTML file.

-To build a zero-dependency HTML file using Redocly CLI, enter the following command, replacing `apis/openapi.yaml` with your API definition file's name and path:
+To build an HTML file using Redocly CLI, enter the following command, replacing `apis/openapi.yaml` with your API definition file's name and path:

 ```bash